Tethering effects on first-passage variables of lattice random walks in linear and quadratic focal point potentials: The V--shaped potential

 Analytic tractability is preserved also when the walker moves in a semi-bounded or fully bounded domain.
 Here we derive analytic expressions when the walker in the V--shaped potential with the minimum of the potential at site $n_c = R$ is restricted to either a semi-infinite domain, $n\geq 0$, with a reflective boundary at $n=0$, or a finite interval, $n\in[0,2R]$ with reflecting boundaries at sites $0$ and $2R$.
 In other words, we consider hard walls at one or both ends of the domain, where the walker may either remain still or move towards $n_c$.

 In random walk problems in homogeneous space, reflecting boundaries can often be treated using the classical method of images.
 In heterogeneous systems, however, this approach breaks down because the transition rules vary across the lattice and the required symmetry to construct image solutions is absent.
-To address boundaries in such settings, we use Montroll's defect technique~\cite{montroll_effect_1955}, recently extended to heterogeneous spaces, in which a boundary is represented by a local defect that alters the transition probabilities~\cite{sarvaharman_particle-environment_2023,das_dynamics_2023}.
-This provides a systematic and symmetry–independent method for incorporating reflecting or partially and fully absorbing boundary conditions, and more generally any inert (probability preserving) spatial heterogeneities.
+To address these scenarios, we use Montroll's defect technique~\cite{montroll_effect_1955}, recently extended to heterogeneous spaces, in which a boundary is represented by a local defect that alters the transition probabilities between pairs of sites~\cite{sarvaharman_particle-environment_2023,das_dynamics_2023}.
+The method allows to conserve probability, altering the dynamics only at the heterogeneity and without affecting any of the dynamics away from it.
+This provides a systematic and symmetry–independent method for incorporating reflecting or partially reflecting boundary conditions, and more generally any inert (probability preserving) spatial heterogeneities \cite{sarvaharman_particle-environment_2023}.